Areas of Policy Focus

 - Mental Health

-UPDATE (Aug2017): During the 2017 long session, the North Carolina General Assembly passed Raise the Age legislation via Senate Bill 257: Appropriations Act of 2017 (i.e. North Carolina Budget process).
+During the 2017 long session, the North Carolina General Assembly (NCGA) passed Raise the Age legislation via Senate Bill 257: Appropriations Act of 2017 (i.e. North Carolina Budget process).
 The bill accomplished several things, detailed here, including raising the age of criminal responsibility from 16 to 18 for all crimes with a special transfer process for A-G felonies effective December 2019.
+We applaud the inclusion of 16- and 17-year-olds in a system designed to serve youth; however, multiple procedural, staffing, and programmatic questions remain.
+These unanswered questions threaten to undermine the good for children and squander potential cost savings.

-Council for Children’s Rights is actively engaged in implementation planning with a local group of juvenile justice stakeholders (including Criminal Justice Services, Court Counselors, Law Enforcement, District Court Judges, etc.).
-This planning group is exploring opportunities to address procedural inaccuracies, estimating the cost of implementation at each decision point (arrest, intake, access to counsel, etc.), and identifying additional service providers that may be impacted (e.g. placements, mental health services, YFS, etc.) We will continue dedicating resources to implementation as well as exploring other opportunities for juvenile justice reform.
+The bill included $13.2 million for RTA implementation—all for a Youth Development Center (youth prison)—and $200,000 for a fence at the Stonewall Jackson Youth Development Center.
+In a March 2018 report, the Juvenile Justice Advisory Committee (JJAC) recommended the NCGA appropriate an additional $31 million to implement legislation over the next two years.[i]
+Through the 2018-19 NCGA budget process, the NCGA allocated funding for 65 additional court counselors; however, the budget did not include the recommended $31 million.
+CFCR is actively engaged in implementation planning with a local group of juvenile justice stakeholders (including Criminal Justice Services, Court Counselors, Law Enforcement, District Court Judges, etc.).
+This planning group is working to address procedural inaccuracies, estimate the cost of implementation at each decision point (arrest, intake, access to counsel, etc.), and identify additional service providers that may be impacted (e.g. placements, mental health services, YFS).
+We will continue dedicating resources to RTA implementation as well as exploring other opportunities for juvenile justice reform.

 County and Local Community: